maritime-web/BalticWeb/README.md

 ## Deploy to JBoss

-* mvn install -P fulldeploy - Clean, build, install database drivers environmental variables and deploy application (used for first deploy)
+* Initial deployment (Clean, build, install database drivers environmental variables and deploy application) mvn install -P fulldeploy
+* Daily deployment
-* mvn jboss-as:deploy - Just deploy the WAR-file
+    mvn jboss-as:deploy - Just deploy the WAR-file
-* mvn antrun:run - deploy js, css and html to temporary deploy folder on JBoss (fast deploy of web resources - web session not destroyed)

 A local deployment will setup ArcticWeb at the following URL:

 http://localhost:8080/arcticweb/

-Use the following URL to setup test users and data:
+To setup test users and data you must first login with dma/qwerty and thereafter push the button at the following URL

 http://localhost:8080/arcticweb/testdata.html

-Login with e.g. orasila/qwerty
+Thereafter you can login with orasila/qwerty, oratank/qwerty, dmi/qwerty, etc.

+## Instant reload of web resources

+Grunt has been setup to run a livereload server, which enables instant reload of static web resources (html, css, js, images) upon saving them.
+Go to the project folder and execute

+    grunt server

+Then visit the url: http://localhost:9000/arcticweb/front.html

+You will now be able to test/see changes to static web resources almost instantly.

+(All REST http calls are proxied to the JBoss server installation at port 8080).

 ## Checkstyle

 See https://github.com/dma-dk/dma-developers

 ## JSLint